solisa986/Jekyll_modern-blog/_posts/2015-04-21-city-nights.markdown

 ### Summary

-This page is dedicated to showcasing the different technical concepts that I have explored during my time at Allegheny College.
+This page is dedicated to showcasing the different technical and professional concepts that I have explored during my time at Allegheny College.

 ### Course and Technical Experiences for Completed Courses